✦ ✧

 Start here: Set a fixed wake time 7 days a week.
 Everything else follows from that anchor.

 Your body needs adequate protein to maintain muscle, support immune function, and keep you satiated.
-Most people under-eat protein significantly.
+Most people eat less protein than they need.
 Aim for at least 1g per pound of ideal body weight, spread across meals.
 Beyond protein, prioritize whole foods: vegetables, fruits, quality fats, and fiber.
-Ultra-processed food isn't just empty calories; it actively dysregulates appetite and metabolism.
+Ultra processed food isn't just empty calories; it actively dysregulates appetite and metabolism.

 🏃 Movement